Canon SL1 vs Nikon D100

-Both the SL1 and the D100 have been discontinued, but can regularly be found used on eBay.
+Both the SL1 and the D100 have been discontinued, but can regularly be found used on ebay.
 The D100 was replaced by the Nikon D200, while the SL1 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Nikon D100 Manual.
+Further information on the features and operation of the SL1 and D100 can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Nikon D100 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SL1 and the Nikon D100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS Rebel SL1: